intel-ctrlsys/sensys-doc/Appendix/A.2-ORCM-Governance-Model/A.2.5-Filing-Issues.md

 For each issue, please apply the approriate labels for proper filing and processing.
 The labels that may be used are as follows:

-* **bug**: for an issue that is considered a bug (i.e. exception conditions that the program is not handling correctly or in general when the program is not behaving as expected or documented).
+* **bug**: issue that is considered a bug (i.e. exception conditions that the program is not handling correctly or in general when the program is not behaving as expected or documented).
-* **documentation**: for issues that are related to the documentation.
+* **documentation**: issues that are related to the documentation.
+* **architectural**: issues that are known to be limitations of the ORCM implementation, support library implementation, operating system design or hardware capabilities.
 * **fixed**: used to mark a bug as fixed (but still waiting for validation and approval).
 Once the fix has been verified, the bug will be closed.
 * **RFC**: used to propose new features or enhancements in the project.
 * **duplicate**: applied to issues that turn out to be a duplicate of a previously filed issue.